VorTECHsa/rust-python-integration/README.md

 # Rust-Python Integration

 An example for calling Rust code from Python, passing NumPy data and leveraging threads.
+This code is related to [this blog post](https://www.vortexa.com/insight/integrating-rust-into-python).

 The code has been tested using Rust 1.51.0 and Python 3.7.9 on macOS Catalina.